TelegramBots/book/src/4/passport/quickstart.md

 [![EncryptedPassportElement type](https://img.shields.io/badge/Bot_API_type-EncryptedPassportElement-blue.svg?style=flat-square)](https://core.telegram.org/bots/api#encryptedpassportelement)

-Values for phone number and email address are not end-to-end encrypted in Telegram Passport.
+Values for phone number and email address are not end-to-end encrypted in Telegram Passport and Telegram stores these values after being verified.

-Telegram verifies and stores user phone number and email address.
-So there is no need for decryption at this point.
+There is no need for decryption at this point.
-Just find the element with type of _phone\_number_ in `message.passport_data.data` array.
+Just find the element with the type of _phone\_number_ in `message.passport_data.data` array.

 ### Information Demo